Improv, improvisation, impro if you’re Australian, what is it?!

 WIT was formed in 2004, from the group which appeared in an award winning Micetro during the 2003 Wellington Fringe Festival.
 In 2008 WIT convened the first New Zealand Improv Festival, bringing together troupes from around New Zealand and beyond.

-There are improv troupes in most of the main centres in New Zealand: WIT, The Improvisers and PlayShop in Wellington; Improsaurus in Dunedin, ConArtists, the Covert Theatre (home of The Improv Bandits) and Auckland Playback Theatre in Auckland, and the country’s longest running troupe – The Court Jesters – in Christchurch.
-There are more groups in these and other centres too, the Improvisation Australia New Zealand Facebook group is a good place to ask if there’s something in the town you’re in.
+New Zealand has gone from a handful of groups when WIT started, to positively truckloads now, with regularly performing and training troupes everywhere from Dunedin to Waiheke Island.
+Sometimes people come together for projects or shows, (Knife Fight in Wellington for egs) improvisors love to play with other improvisors.
+As well as WIT, there’s The Improvisers and PlayShop and Basejump in Wellington; Improsaurus in Dunedin, ConArtists, the Covert Theatre (home of The Improv Bandits) and Auckland Playback Theatre in Auckland, and the country’s longest running troupe – The Court Jesters – in Christchurch.
+There are more groups in these and other centres too, the Improvisation Australia New Zealand Facebook group is a good place to ask if there’s something in the town you’re in (check the reasonably up-to-date document under ‘files’).